fieldset-grouped:

 The EMS World Expo is one of the largest conferences for Emergency Medical Services workers, bringing together thousands of paramedics, EMTs, and other public safety professionals from around the globe.

 The way EMS is taught has changed drastically over the course of the last several years.
-Below are three themes in EMS education that we saw at the 2022 EMS World Expo.
+Below are three themes in EMS education at the 2023 EMS World Expo.

 Mental Health Care for EMS Teams